hejtmy/FSP_Unreal/readme.md

 Lighting baking

 There is the issue of any object, which is moved int he scene, will, by necessity, affect the scene lighting.
 Therefore it is necessary to bake the lights before each individual run, while hiding the original objects.
 This can be circumvented in case you are using multiple scenes,

+# Developer Overview
+The game mode sets the default pawn to be FSPPawn.
+Pawn

+Track is defined by FSPTrack.

 # FAQ